Frequently Asked Questions about Permanent Residence for foreign spouses

 - Security Bond: Request a refund of LTSVP bond 2 years after getting Permit Masuk.

 - 'When can a foreign spouse apply for Permit Masuk (PR)?'
-A foreign spouse can apply for Permit Masuk after living in Malaysia continuously for a minimum of 5 years on a LTSVP. *From September 2025 it is proposed that the eligibility period will be changed to a minimum of 3 years marriage and 1 year of holding LTSVP*
+A female foreign spouse can apply for Permit Masuk after a minimum of 3 years of marriage and 1 year on LTSVP.
+Foreign husbands must meet a minimum of 5 years for both marriage and LTSVP.

 - 'How many applications are successful?'
 Between 2020 and 2024, 52% of Permit Masuk applications were successful, while 48% were rejected.
-Over 12,000 applications were approved during that 5 year period.
-See: https://www.bernama.com/en/news.php/?id=2386610
+Over 12,000 applications were approved in that period.
+See: https://www.bernama.com/en/news.php/?id=2386610.
+The Home Minister subsequently advised that for 19,205 backlogged applications lodged between 2013 and 2023, 15,081 were approved and 4,124 were rejected.
+See: https://www.nst.com.my/news/nation/2025/08/1262273/home-ministry-clears-19000-entry-permit-backlog

 - 'Can PR be revoked for any other reason?'
 Permit Masuk could be cancelled if the holder does not adhere to the conditions in the approval letter, in accordance with the Immigration Act.
 These include prohibitions against criticising or opposing the Malaysian government, negatively impacting public order, joining political organisations.
 The Immigration Act also states that Permit Masuk can be cancelled if a false or misleading statement was made in the original application.